Bowery/website/_posts/2014-12-15-preparing-for-your-first-tech-interview-part-II.blog.markdown

 Great engineers are problem-solvers.
 They don’t have all the answers, but they can figure out the best way to find that answer if given a few variables.
 Show that you aren’t scared of what you don’t know, but rather that you thrive in areas of uncertainty and are excited about new problems.

-###Next Steps
+## Next Steps

-To wrap up, here are your next steps
+To wrap up, here are your next steps:

-* Look up all the companies you are interviewing with on [Glassdoor](http://www.glassdoor.com/index.htm)
+1. Look up all the companies you are interviewing with on [Glassdoor](http://www.glassdoor.com/index.htm)
-* If possible, find out who you are interviewing with and do some background research on who they are and what they do
+2. If possible, find out who you are interviewing with and do some background research on who they are and what they do
-* Read their company blogs and check out their Github to get insight into their mission and what problems they are trying to solve
+3. Read their company blogs and check out their Github to get insight into their mission and what problems they are trying to solve

 Now you’re all set!
 Remember, don’t be nervous.
 It’s a two-way street and you’re doing your part to put your best self forward.
 Get some sleep and get excited!